cedricbastin/cedricbastin.github.io/_drafts/how-to-sort-pictures.md

 This method will likely create an endless list of albums to scroll through, which is not desirable.
 So I created a nested structure to group together several chronologically related albums.
 I used to have category-folders such as *family*, *friends* and *school*, but since some events are shared between more categories I was unsure where to place them, or where to find them afterwards.
-Going back to the idea of chronological sorting, I defined **'contexts'** which are chunks of ~5 years that have a clearly defined timespan without overlapping with one another.
+Going back to the idea of chronological sorting, I defined *'contexts'* which are chunks of ~5 years that have a clearly defined timespan without overlapping with one another.
-For instance *Highschool*, *University*, *Job 1*, *Job 2* etc. This doesn't mean that all photos in the *University* super-folder are actually university-related.
+For instance *Highschool*, *University*, *Job 1*, *Job 2* etc.This doesn't mean that all photos in the *University* super-folder are actually university-related.
 It only means that they are from this *time period*, even if the photos are actually from from my parents' home or a holiday.

 ![album-context](/pictures/2020-08-sort-photos/album-context.png){: .center-image .retina}